yzeng-lol/TCGE-scMultiome/README.md

 		    --conda-prefix ${CONDA_PREFIX}_extra_env \
 	            --use-conda --conda-create-envs-only -c 1 -p
 	```
-5) The [cellranger_arc](https://support.10xgenomics.com/single-cell-multiome-atac-gex/software/pipelines/latest/what-is-cell-ranger-arc), [MACS2](https://github.com/macs3-project/MACS/wiki/Install-macs2) and corresponding genome reference, such as [GRCh38](https://cf.10xgenomics.com/supp/cell-arc/refdata-cellranger-arc-GRCh38-2020-A-2.0.0.tar.gz), must be installed and downloaded prior to a full run.
-You will need to specify their PATHS in the config.yaml file.
+5) Before starting a run with FASTQ files, ensure that [Cell Ranger ARC](https://support.10xgenomics.com/single-cell-multiome-atac-gex/software/pipelines/latest/what-is-cell-ranger-arc) and corresponding genome reference (e.g., [GRCh38](https://cf.10xgenomics.com/supp/cell-arc/refdata-cellranger-arc-GRCh38-2020-A-2.0.0.tar.gz)) are installed and downloaded.
+You will need to specify their PATHs in the config.yaml file.
+If you are starting with existing Cell Ranger ARC outputs, these steps can be skipped.

 6) Run on HPCs
-	You can also submit this pipeline to clusters with the template ./workflow/sbatch_Snakefile_template.sh.
-This template is for SLURM, however, it could be modified to different resource management systems.
-More details about cluster configuration can be found at [here](https://snakemake.readthedocs.io/en/stable/executing/cluster.html).
+	You can submit this pipeline to clusters with the [template](./workflow/sbatch_Snakefile_template.sh).
+While this template is configured for SLURM, it can be adapted for other resource management systems.
+For More details about cluster configuration, refer to the [Snakemake documentation](https://snakemake.readthedocs.io/en/stable/executing/cluster.html).

 	```bash
 	## Test run by SLURM submission, need to modify the PATHs accord your own real dataset
 	$ sbatch ./workflow/sbatch_Snakefile_template.sh
 	```

+## Trouble Shooting
+For troubleshooting issues related to pipeline installation and execution, please refer to [this document](./assets/Trouble_Shooting.md).
+This document will be continuously updated to address errors reported by users.